Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 Compared to serial execution, serializable snapshot isolation is not limited to the throughput of a single CPU core.

 The rate of aborts significantly affects the overall performance of SSI.
 However, SSI is probably less sensitive to slow transactions than two-phase locking or serial execution.

+## Summary

+Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don’t exist.
+A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again.

+In this chapter, we went particularly deep into the topic of concurrency control.
+We discussed several widely used isolation levels, in particular **read committed, snapshot isolation (sometimes called repeatable read), and serializable**.

+* Dirty reads
+    One client reads another client’s writes before they have been committed.
+The read committed isolation level and stronger levels prevent dirty reads.

+* Dirty writes
+    One client overwrites data that another client has written, but not yet committed.
+Almost all transaction implementations prevent dirty writes.

+* Read skew (nonrepeatable reads)
+    A client sees different parts of the database at different points in time.
+This issue is most commonly prevented with snapshot isolation, which allows a transaction to read from a consistent snapshot at one point in time.
+It is usually implemented with multi-version concurrency control (MVCC).

+* Lost updates
+    Two clients concurrently perform a read-modify-write cycle.
+One overwrites the other’s write without incorporating its changes, so data is lost.
+Some implementations of snapshot isolation prevent this anomaly automatically, while others require a manual lock (SELECT FOR UPDATE).

+* Write skew
+    A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly.

+* Phantom reads
+    A transaction reads objects that match some search condition.
+Another client makes a write that affects the results of that search.
+Snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks.

+ Only serializable isolation protects against all of these issues.
+We discussed three different approaches to implementing serializable transactions:

+ * Literally executing transactions in a serial order If you can make each transaction very fast to execute, and the transaction throughput is low enough to process on a single CPU core

+* Two-phase locking
+    For decades this has been the standard way of implementing serializability, but many applications avoid using it because of its performance characteristics.

+* Serializable snapshot isolation (SSI)
+    A fairly new algorithm that avoids most of the downsides of the previous approaches.
+It uses an optimistic approach, allowing transactions to proceed without blocking.
+When a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable.